-- 3.12 Insurance Requirements.
+- 3.11 Insurance Requirements.
 If applicable, vendors shall provide a certificate of insurance and endorsements in accordance with all contractual requirements.
-Contact the Risk Manager in the Law department for assistance with insurance requirements. - 3.13 Vendor Requirements.
+Contact the Risk Manager in the Law department for assistance with insurance requirements. - 3.12 Vendor Requirements.
 To be placed in the City's ERP system as a vendor, vendors are required to provide a Federal W-9 and a completed City's Vendor Information Form to the applicable ordering/contracting department.
-The department must provide said forms to the City's Accounts Payable Division. - 3.14 Work Authorization and E-Verify.
-For any contract for services greater than \$5,000, the successful bidder shall comply with Section 285.530, RSMo. as amended, and (1) provide by sworn affidavit affirmation that it does not knowingly employ any person who is an unauthorized alien and (2) provide documentation affirming its enrollment and participation in a federal work authorization program with respect to the employees working in connection with this contract.
+The department must provide said forms to the City's Accounts Payable Division. - 3.13 Work Authorization and E-Verify.
+For any contract for services greater than \$5,000, the successful bidder shall comply with RSMo 285.530, as amended, and (1) provide by sworn affidavit affirmation that it does not knowingly employ any person who is an unauthorized alien and (2) provide documentation affirming its enrollment and participation in a federal work authorization program with respect to the employees working in connection with this contract.
 The required documentation affirming enrollment must be from the federal work authorization program provider.
 Letter from respondent reciting compliance is not sufficient.
-When applicable, solicitations shall require the signed and notarized Work Authorization Affidavit and the electronic signature page from the E-Verify program prior to the issuance of a contract.

-- 3.15 Prevailing Wage.
-Contracts for construction or major repair projects that have an estimated or actual expenditure of \$75,000 or more shall comply with Section 290.210, RSMo. et seq, as amended.
+When applicable, solicitations shall require the signed and notarized Work Authorization Affidavit and the electronic signature page from the E-Verify program prior to the issuance of a contract. - 3.14 Prevailing Wage.
+Contracts for construction or major repair projects that have an estimated or actual expenditure of \$75,000 or more shall comply with RSMo 290.210, et seq, as amended.
 Missouri's prevailing wage law establishes a minimum wage for certain projects.
-For assistance determining if a project is prevailing wage, contact the Law Department. - 3.16.
-Contract Total Cost: When determining the total cost for a Contract, Departments shall include the annual cost of goods, services, maintenance, shipping, handling, travel expenses, labor, installation, and any other ancillary costs ("Contract Total Cost").
-The amount of the Contract Total Cost determines which approval level in Section 4 applies.
-The annual Lease amount for equipment or real property and associated ancillary costs shall be used as the total cost when applying approval levels in Section 4. - 3.17 Funding.
-Prior to initiating any procurement, staff shall ensure that sufficient budgeted funds are available for the acquisition of the goods and/or services. - 3.18 Purchase Orders.
-Absent extenuating circumstances, staff should process a purchase order prior to making a purchase from an awarded Quote, Bid, RFP, RFQ, or other solicitation process to assure City and Vendor compliance to the contract or the City's standard terms and conditions are incorporated.
-Examples of crucial times to process a purchase order are projects that have Prevailing Wage, cover multiple years, goods that may have a lead time, or when it is critical the City's terms and conditions are included.
+For assistance determining if a project is prevailing wage, contact the Law Department.

+- 3.15.
+Contract Total Cost: Departments shall include the annual cost of goods, services, maintenance, shipping, handling, travel expenses, labor, installation, and any other ancillary costs as part of Total Cost when applying approval levels in Section 4.
+The annual Lease amount for equipment or real property and associated ancillary costs shall be used as the total cost when applying approval levels in Section 4. - 3.16 Funding.
+Prior to initiating any procurement, staff shall ensure that sufficient funds are available for the acquisition of the goods and/or services.